 Furthermore, I believe we will need to patch Ikiwiki's Pot file generation to do that too, or make it happen within our own infrastructure. --> actually we will probably not need this.

-#9 Updated by u about 1 year ago
+#9 Updated by u over 1 year ago

 - Status changed from Confirmed to In Progress